 - 2 cups baby spinach, loosely packed

-- Grated Parmesan cheese, for serving with (optional)
+- Grated Parmesan cheese, garnish (optional)

-- To turkey, add cream, sun-dried tomatoes, garlic, crushed red pepper flakes and remaining ¼ teaspoon each of salt and black pepper.
-Stir and cook for about 2 minutes or until the cream has reduced/thickened slightly (this is not overly saucy).
+- To turkey, add heavy cream, sun-dried tomatoes, garlic, crushed red pepper flakes and remaining ¼ teaspoon each of salt and black pepper.
+Stir and cook for 2 minutes or until the cream has reduced/thickened slightly (this is not overly saucy).

 - Add the cooked pasta and baby spinach to the turkey mixture, stirring in.
 Cook about 1 to 2 minutes or until the spinach has just wilted.
 If you want to loosen things (make it a little more saucy), you can add a little of the reserved pasta water (start with just 1 tablespoon and see if you want to add more; you don't want to add too much and make it too watery).